Dos Pueblos Little League

 Volunteer Job Descriptions

-Scorekeepers are all volunteer parents who dedicate their time and efforts to keeping a written record of what transpires during every game.
+Scorekeepers are all volunteer parents who dedicate their time and efforts to keeping record of what transpires during every game.
 DPLL will provide scorekeeper training prior to the beginning of the season.
 It is encouraged that parents volunteer for scorekeeping in the Coast division to begin learning how to keep score, track the pitch count, hits, walks and errors.
 As scorekeepers move up divisions with their child, they become more adept at being a solid scorekeeper.
 Each team is responsible for supplying at least one (1) scorekeeper, with a maximum of two (2) per team for volunteer credit.
 Scorekeepers are expected to arrive at the field 15 minutes prior to game time to allow time to fill in game data.

 Please refer to the Scorekeeper Section for more information.